trueos/trueos-docs/trueos-handbook/preinstall.rst

 Before beginning, there are a few things to check to ensure the system is ready to install |trueos|.

-* **Are you dual-booting or installing over the entire drive?** If dual-booting please ensure a primary partition is available.
+* **Dual-booting or installing over the entire drive?** If dual-booting, please ensure a primary partition is available.
 Refer to the section on :ref:`Dual Booting`.

-* **Have you backed up your important data?** Any irreplaceable data, such as emails, bookmarks, or important files and documents should **always** be backed up to an external media, such as a removable drive or another system, **before** installing or upgrading any operating system.
+* **Is your important data backed up?** Any irreplaceable data, such as emails, bookmarks, or important files and documents should **always** be backed up to an external media, such as a removable drive or another system, **before** installing or upgrading any operating system.

-To determine if the chosen hardware is detected by |trueos|, start an installation and click the :guilabel:`Hardware Compatibility` icon in the lower left corner of the :ref:`Language Selection` screen.
+To determine if the chosen hardware is detected by |trueos|, start a new installation and click the :guilabel:`Hardware Compatibility` icon in the lower left corner of the :ref:`Language Selection` screen.

 If any problems arise with the installation, refer to the :ref:`Troubleshooting` section of this handbook.